jeremyldavis87/gen-ai-reusable/README.md

 This service applies AI to common workflow challenges, helping to classify incoming requests, analyze requirements, identify dependencies, and suggest process improvements.
 It integrates with existing workflow systems through APIs.

-**AWS Integration:** Integrates with Amazon SQS for message queuing in workflows, uses Amazon DynamoDB for workflow state management, and leverages Amazon Comprehend for content analysis.

 **Use Cases:**
 - Automated ticket classification and routing for IT support
 - Requirements analysis and validation for software development